 Offering: A continuous offering of Fund Units.
 There is no minimum or maximum offering amount.
-See ITEM 5.1 - Securities Offered .
+See ITEM 5 - Securities Offered .
 A subscriber whose subscription is accepted will become a Fund Unitholder.
 Subscription Amount: The subscription amount per Fund Unit is equal to the Net Asset Value per Fund Unit at the applicable Valuation Date.
-See ITEM $5.1 - Securities$ Offered.
-Minimum Subscription: There is a minimum CAD\$25,000 subscription amount for investment in Class A Fund Units and Class F Fund Units.
+See ITEM 5 - Securities Offered .
+Minimum Subscription: There is a minimum CAD $$25,000$ subscription amount for investment in Class A Fund Units and Class F Fund Units.
 The Fund reserves the right to change the minimum subscription amount at any time.
-See ITEM $5.1 - Securities$ Offered.
-Investment Objective: The fundamental investment objective of the Fund is to seek out a combination of both capital growth and income while mitigating volatility over the longer term.
-The Fund invests in the public markets, primarily in equity securities listed on North American stock exchanges, denominated in both U.S. and Canadian Dollars.
-The Fund will also invest in government and corporate bonds of various maturities and quality.
-The Fund may also invest in pooled funds, exchange traded funds and other managed products, also denominated in U.S. and Canadian Dollars where the investment objective is substantially similar to the Fund's objective.
+See ITEM 5 - Securities Offered.
+Investment Objective: The fundamental investment objective of the Fund is to achieve a stable level of current income while also seeking to preserve capital.
+The Fund primarily invests in private operating entities wherein generally the intent is for a Fund representative to be actively involved in the management of the issuer or a specific project that the Fund is investing in.
+Some types of investments include, but are not limited to, loans secured by mortgages on real property and/or securities invested in loans secured by mortgages for construction, interim financing, finished goods inventory financing, receivables financing, and term financings, denominated in U.S. or Canadian Dollars.
+The Fund may also invest in other products, also denominated in U.S. or Canadian Dollars, where the investment objective is substantially similar to the Fund's objective.
 Fund Classes: Fund Units are issuable in Classes.
 The outstanding Classes are denominated in Canadian dollars.
 All Classes have the same objectives, strategies and restrictions, but differ with respect to commissions and fees, as set out in this Offering Memorandum.
 The book value per Fund Unit will be expressed in Canadian dollars.
 However, distributions allocable to each Class will differ as a result of the deduction of the amounts payable in respect of Trailer Fees for the Class A Fund Units.
 The Manager may, at any time and from time to time, authorize the Fund to issue additional Classes without the authorization of Fund Unitholders.
 Each Class will share in the same pool of investments on an equal pro rata basis.
 See ITEM 5.1 - Terms of Securities .
-Purchases of Fund Units may be affected by registered dealers through the settlement network operated by FundSERV using the following codes: Class A Fund Units: QWE160 Class F Fund Units: QWE165 Distribution Policy: The Fund expects to declare distributions to each Fund Unitholder of a Class on quarterly basis, or such other period as is deemed reasonable in the sole discretion of the Manager.
+FundSERV Codes: Purchases of Fund Units may be affected by registered dealers through the settlement network operated by FundSERV using the following codes: Class A Fund Units: QWE140 Class F Fund Units: QWE145 Distribution Policy: The Fund expects to declare distributions to each Fund Unitholder of a Class on quarterly basis, or such other period as is deemed reasonable in the sole discretion of the Manager.
 On each Distribution Payment Date, the Manager will distribute an amount it deems appropriate.
 Such distributions will be paid in arrears following the period to which the distribution relates.